Codigo-io/docs/docs/getting_started/specification.md

 Interacting with a Smart Contract is already possible via the RPC interfaces exposed by Blockchains Clients and Validators.
-However, writing the boilerplate code that translates a programming language construct into RPC calls and back is time consuming, prone to errors and brittle - implementation bugs and security vulnerabilities can only be detected during runtime.
+However, writing the boilerplate code that translates a programming language construct into RPC calls and back is time-consuming, prone to errors and brittle - implementation bugs and security vulnerabilities can only be detected during runtime.

 ## Goals